Alternative Media Guide

 Free Press, http://www.freepress.net

-A "non-profit organization working to involve the public in media policymaking and to craft policies for a more democratic media system."
+A nonpartisan organization "advocating for universal and affordable Internet access, diverse media ownership, vibrant public media and quality journalism."
 Launched in December 2002 by Robert McChesney in collaboration with John Nichols and Josh Silver.
 See also: the National Conference on Media Reform site.

 Independent Media Center (IMC), http://www.indymedia.org/

-"A network of collectively run media outlets for the creation of radical, accurate, and passionate tellings of the truth."
-Initially established by independent and alternative media organizations and activists in 1999 to provide grassroots coverage of the WTO protests in Seattle.
+"Indymedia is a collective of independent media organizations and hundreds of journalists offering grassroots, non-corporate coverage.
+Indymedia is a democratic media outlet for the creation of radical, accurate, and passionate tellings of truth."
+Established by independent and alternative media organizations and activists in 1999 to provide grassroots coverage of the WTO protests in Seattle.

 Information for Social Change, http://www.libr.org/ISC/